-Dr. and Mrs. Charles E. Burton and Miss Dorothy attended the meeting of the National Council of Congregational Churches, held recently in Springfield, Mass., where Dr. Burton yard is being re-landscaped.
+Dr. and Mrs. Charles E. Burton and Miss Dorothy attended meeting of the National Council of Congregational Churches, held recently in Springfield, Mass., where Dr. Burton was re-elected general secretary and is being re-landscaped.
+Theodore C. Paton, Meteor Street, has returned from Europe.
+Mr. and Mrs. Alick Weir, Harvest Street, leave soon for trip to California.

-Mrs. Frank L. Rockwell and her daughters, Evelyn Enola, the artist, and Elizabeth are enjoying the house at 40 Deepdene Road which they bought from Frederick W. Goudy.
-The house has been renovated and furnished most artistically.
-The a trip to California.
+Mrs. Frank L. Rockwell and her daughters, Evelyn Enola, the artist, and Elizabeth are enjoying the house at 40 Deepthe Road which they bought from Frederick W. Goudy.
+The bouse has been renovated and furnished most artistically.
+The er, Mrs. L. E. B. Conkling after six months spent in Conmecticut.